Jean-Pierre Granger

-Jean-Pierre Granger (11 March 1779, in Paris – 1 December 1840, in Paris) was a French painter who worked in the Neo-Classical style.
-He is primarily known for portraits, history paintings and mythological scenes, but also created numerous religious works.
+Jean-Pierre Granger (11 March 1779 – 1 December 1840) was a French painter who worked in the Neo-Classical style.
+He is primarily known for portraits, history paintings, and mythological scenes.
+He also created numerous religious works.
 Some sources incorrectly call him Jean-Perrin.

 Biography

+He was born in Paris.
 His father was a glazier.
-At the age of six, he became a drum major in the "Régiment Royal-Bonbons", a children's branch of the French Guards which was intended to provide "manly, patriotic training", but also served as a form of amusement for the Dauphin.
+At the age of six, he became a drum major in the "Régiment Royal-Bonbons", a children's branch of the French Guards which was intended to provide "manly, patriotic training".
+However, it also served as a form of amusement for the Dauphin.